 A Vision for Equity in Victim Services: What Do the Data Tell Us About the Work Ahead?

 OVC and Bureau of Justice Statistics Fellow Heather Warnken, J.D., LL.M. presents her work and vision to ensure equity in victim services.
 Ms. Warnken highlights statistics on racial disparities and violent victimization.
-She discusses the need to ensure that programing is in place to reach victims of color and how OVC-administered Victims of Crime Act (VOCA) assistance and compensation funds, a major funding source for victim services throughout the Nation, and other discretionary funds, can be used to expand access to justice across all communities.
+She discusses the need to ensure that programming is in place to reach victims of color and how OVC-administered Victims of Crime Act (VOCA) assistance and compensation funds, a major funding source for victim services throughout the Nation, and other discretionary funds, can be used to expand access to justice across all communities.

 Kathrina Peterson: We are so excited and grateful Heather that you are taking time to share with us your data and your analysis and how it is impacting how we are serving victims of color and/or not serving victims of color and missing such a huge and important population and organizations that are serving victims of color.